 Inventory, lb : 0

-The stems of the Tapioca plant are woody and slender with leaves extending from the apex of the stems.
-The palm-like leaves are splayed out from a central point and are variable in size, color, number and overall shape of leaves.
-Typically there are 5 to 7 lobes that each contain a light green-yellow central vein that runs from the stem down the length of each leaf.
-Older leaves are tough and fibrous, so is best to consume young, tender leaves.
-Tapioca Leaves have a mild, bland flavor, similar to spinach.
+Tapioca leaves are long and slender, extending from the apex of the woody stems of the Tapioca plant.
+These palm-like leaves grow up to 20cm long and are splayed out from a central point on the branch.
+They typically have 5 to 7 lobes that each contain a light green-yellow central vein that runs from the stem down the length of each leaf.
+It is best to consume Tapioca leaves when they are young and tender, as older leaves can be tough and fibrous.
+Tapioca leaves have a mild, bland flavor, similar to spinach.

 Fresh Tapioca leaves are available year-round.

 The Tapioca plant is botanically classified as Manihot esculenta and is also commonly known as Cassava or Yuca (not "yucca", which is a different plant).
-It is an adaptable plant but thrives in warm, tropical climates.
-Raw Tapioca Leaves contain high amounts of hydrocyanic acid which is toxic, but which disappears upon cooking.
-Tapioca Leaves should be boiled in two changes of water until soft.
-Tapioca Leaves are a staple in Indonesian cooking, and traditionally are treated like other cooking greens standing up to boiling and braising.
-Tapioca Leaves and roots can be processed into tapioca flour, to be used in industrially-produced puffed snacks.
+Tapioca is a highly adaptable plant that produces high yields of edible roots and leaves.
+However, raw Tapioca leaves contain high amounts of hydrocyanic acid, which is TOXIC.
+To remove the toxins, Tapioca leaves MUST BE COOKED, and should be boiled in two changes of water until soft.